-Using data from more than 2000 seismic stations from multiple networks arrayed through China (CEArray, China Array, NECESS, PASSCAL, GSN) and surrounding regions (Korean Seismic Network, F-Net, KNET) we perform ambient noise Rayleigh wave tomography across the entire region and earthquake tomography across parts of South China and Northeast China.
-We produce isotropic Rayleigh wave group and phase speed maps with uncertainty estimates from 8 to 50 sec period across the entire region of study, extending them to 70 sec period where earthquake tomography is performed.
+Using data from more than 2000 seismic stations from multiple networks arrayed throughout China (CEArray, China Array, NECESS, PASSCAL, GSN) and surrounding regions (Korean Seismic Network, F-Net, KNET), we perform ambient noise Rayleigh wave tomography across the entire region and earthquake tomography across parts of South China and Northeast China.
+We produce isotropic Rayleigh wave group and phase speed maps with uncertainty estimates from 8 to 50 s period across the entire region of study, and extend them to 70 s period where earthquake tomography is performed.
 Maps of azimuthal anisotropy are estimated simultaneously to minimize anisotropic bias in the isotropic maps, but are not discussed here.
-The 3D model is produced using a Bayesian Monte Carlo formalism covering all of China, extending eastward through the Korean Peninsula, into the marginal seas, to Japan.
-We define the final model as the mean and standard deviation of the posterior distribution at each location on a 0.5°x0.5° grid from the surface to 150 km depth.
+The 3D model is produced using a Bayesian Monte Carlo formalism covering all of China, extending eastwards through the Korean Peninsula, into the marginal seas, to Japan.
+We define the final model as the mean and standard deviation of the posterior distribution at each location on a $0.5^{\circ} \times 0.5^{\circ}$ grid from the surface to 150 km depth.
 Surface wave dispersion data do not strongly constrain internal interfaces, but shear wave speeds between the discontinuities in the crystalline crust and uppermost mantle are well determined.
-We design the resulting model as a reference model, which is intended to be useful to other researchers as a starting model, to predict seismic wave fields and observables, and to predict other types of data (e.g., topography, gravity).
+We design the resulting model as a reference model, which is intended to be useful to other researchers as a starting model, to predict seismic wave fields and observables and to predict other types of data (e.g. topography, gravity).
 The model and the data on which it is based are available for download.
 In addition, the model displays a great variety and considerable richness of geological and tectonic features in the crust and in the uppermost mantle deserving of further focus and continued interpretation.

-Keywords: Surface waves and free oscillations; Seismic tomography; Crustal structure; Mantle structure; Asia
+Key words: Surface waves and free oscillations; Seismic tomography; Crustal structure; Asia.